 Education & Training

-Sometimes Nurses, Medical Assistants, Emergency Medical Technicians, or other healthcare professionals who have already earned a Bachelor’s Degree will then choose to become Perfusionists.
+Sometimes Registered Nurses, Medical Assistants, Emergency Medical Technicians or other healthcare career professionals who have already earned a Bachelor’s Degree will then choose to become Perfusionists.
 Since they already have a Bachelor’s Degree, these individuals either pursue a Master’s Degree in perfusion or seek to earn a certificate in perfusion.

 “Education to become a Perfusionist is limited to a handful of institutions, offering programs from a certificate to Master’s Degree program,” Reisinger explained.
 “I found the program to be demanding, but no more than other healthcare degrees.”